 Unlike WA Today, we wouldn’t phrase it as ‘car yards out, swanky hipsters in’.
 Simply, tastes are changing and damn, it’s about time!

-There’s never been a better time to organise a beer crawl through the area just over the swan river, south east of Perth.
+There’s never been a better time to organise an urban beer crawl through the area just over the swan river, south east of Perth.
 You’ll be tasting from some of the best local breweries and bars that stock all your crafty favourites.
 End you night with some retro arcade games and you’re set for a boozy afternoon sure to be a great time.

-The Beer Crawl Itinerary
+The Urban Beer Crawl Itinerary

 This beer crawl begins at the mighty Blasta Brewing which opened in early 2018 and has quickly become a crowd favourite in the craft beer arena.
 Better yet, the brewery is just a quick walk (4-minutes) from Burswood train station which makes getting into the area quick and easy with no designated driver needed.